Teaching English Language Learners: 2026 Strategies Guide

 - Language Objective: Students will be able to use sequence words (first, next, then, finally) to describe the life cycle.

-Research has validated the SIOP model’s effectiveness.
+Research has validated the SIOP model's effectiveness.
 In one study, a school that consistently used SIOP saw 86% of its third grade ELLs score at or above grade level on state reading tests, a massive improvement.
+Teachers looking for a structured planning model might also explore the 5E lesson plan framework, which pairs well with SIOP's emphasis on building background and structured exploration.

 Core Classroom Strategies for Teaching English Language Learners